wacfeld/comp/README.md

 # Description
-A C compiler written that I wrote between March and June 2022.
+A C compiler that I (Daniel Yu) wrote between March and June 2022.
 It was written entirely from scratch in C, and compiles to x86 assembly.
 I spent approximately 100-200 hours on this project.

 # usage
 ```